junxit/us-congress-bills-110/metadata.md

 - 2007-10-04 — Introduced in Senate
 - 2007-10-04 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S12780)
 - 2007-10-04 — Sponsor introductory remarks on measure.
 (CR S12779)
+- 2007-10-19 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia.
+- 2008-04-03 — Committee on Homeland Security and Governmental Affairs Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia.
+Hearings held.
+- 2008-06-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2008-10-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 110-517.
+- 2008-10-01 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+With written report No. 110-517.
+- 2008-10-01 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1108.